erdos/claravis/README.md

 4. In the project folder execute the command: `$ lein claravis my.namespace.core output.png`
 5. See the generated graph in the `output.png` file.

+_Pro tip: you can add the plugin to your `profile.clj` instead of `project.clj` if you wish to use it across multiple projects._

 ## Example

 This is the generated example for the `clara.examples.shopping` namespace of